goesbams/database-indexing-implementation/README.md

   CREATE INDEX idx_name_age ON employees(name, age);
   ```
   - Useful for queries like `SELECT * FROM employees WHERE name = 'Budi' AND age = 30;`
+  - Also effective for order query like `SELECT * FROM employees ORDER BY name, age;`
+  - Best Practice:
+    - Use a composite index only if queries frequently filter using multiple columns in order.
+    - Ensure that the leading column in the index is frequently used in queries.
+    - Avoid indexing too many columns, as it increases index size and affects write performance.
+    - If different query patterns exist, consider separate indexes on individual columns or index reordering.

 ### d.
 Based on Search Optimization
 - **Full-Text Index**: Optimized for searching text-based data, allowing fast lookups of words within text columns.